wggRobotic/CAD-Files-N10_version_4_0/README.md

 ![Segment_differential](https://github.com/wggRobotic/CAD-Files-N10_version_4_0/blob/main/Segment_rechteckig_Middle.png)

 Most of the other components are designed for 3D printing and can be assembled using M3, M2.5, or M2 machine screws.
-For additional stability and support, the servomotors, motor mounts, and wheel hubs are anchored in the plastic using [M3 heat-set inserts](https://www.amazon.de/ruthex-Gewindeeinsatz-St%C3%BCck-Gewindebuchsen-Kunststoffteile/dp/B08BCRZZS3/ref=sr_1_5?crid=17XN2W9D8KS40&dib=eyJ2IjoiMSJ9.chJHNCet5aQ0sdjbprRc9YiyWImaSKCMgxzpF0Odb6mG3Uw6O4oPoJGumEcnij26fxHUnqFu4xEbCiukhTJEgfRtwTroXTYtp6I2u7Oj8ezBf8J0Vm2ra-8HVxpufjoTbuTRTPW0PJ-YRjcHVb0n2xf97lAt-PJU9hZ8-PSX64yPoOslK6qB0rIqrohywO-fdkR2HRTEM7-HABXztPI6a5ZQvwsfHOoXDcItj80shxqz2-HefZcCygZ-Q3RW8Awk-ppkOqzjRlWHilI-Uu6TwTb-dIYF8T5-GOBviLdMch0.EocP6OkBp9Vki3ejz39Wx-2732BW1RPTk52ZiD_WocI&dib_tag=se&keywords=m3%2Bheat%2Binsert&qid=1719955437&s=industrial&sprefix=m3%2Bheat%2Cindustrial%2C75&sr=1-5&th=1).
+For added stability and support, the servomotors, motor mounts, and wheel hubs are secured within the plastic using [M3 heat-set inserts](https://www.amazon.de/ruthex-Gewindeeinsatz-St%C3%BCck-Gewindebuchsen-Kunststoffteile/dp/B08BCRZZS3/ref=sr_1_5?crid=17XN2W9D8KS40&dib=eyJ2IjoiMSJ9.chJHNCet5aQ0sdjbprRc9YiyWImaSKCMgxzpF0Odb6mG3Uw6O4oPoJGumEcnij26fxHUnqFu4xEbCiukhTJEgfRtwTroXTYtp6I2u7Oj8ezBf8J0Vm2ra-8HVxpufjoTbuTRTPW0PJ-YRjcHVb0n2xf97lAt-PJU9hZ8-PSX64yPoOslK6qB0rIqrohywO-fdkR2HRTEM7-HABXztPI6a5ZQvwsfHOoXDcItj80shxqz2-HefZcCygZ-Q3RW8Awk-ppkOqzjRlWHilI-Uu6TwTb-dIYF8T5-GOBviLdMch0.EocP6OkBp9Vki3ejz39Wx-2732BW1RPTk52ZiD_WocI&dib_tag=se&keywords=m3%2Bheat%2Binsert&qid=1719955437&s=industrial&sprefix=m3%2Bheat%2Cindustrial%2C75&sr=1-5&th=1).

-The motor attachment parts in our old version were one of our main problems.
-When printed in PETG they would brake in some situtions and had to much flex, so we decided for the new version the redisgn the part and print in out of nylon with an SLS-Printer.
-This was possible in cooperation with [Prof. Dr. Koch](https://www.th-nuernberg.de/person/koch-michael/) from the TH Nürnberg.
+In our previous version, the motor attachment parts were a major issue.
+When printed in PETG, they would break in certain situations and had too much flex.
+To address this, we redesigned the part for the new version and printed it in nylon using an SLS printer.
+This was made possible through our collaboration with [Prof. Dr. Koch](https://www.th-nuernberg.de/person/koch-michael/) from the TH Nürnberg.

 ![Motorhalterung](https://github.com/wggRobotic/CAD-Files-N10_version_4_0/blob/main/Motorhalterung.png)